AS.100.102. The Medieval World. 3 Credits.

 AS.100.243.
 China: Neolithic to Song.
 3 Credits.

-This class offers a broad overview of changes in China from Neolithic times through the Song Dynasty (roughly from 5000 BCE through the 13th century CE) and will include discussion of art, material culture, and literature as well as politics and society.
-Close readings of primary sources in discussion sections and extensive use of visual material in lectures will help students gain firsthand perspective on the materials covered.
+This class offers a broad overview of changes in China from Neolithic times through the Song dynasty (roughly from 5000 BCE through the 13th century CE!).
+It features discussion of art, material culture, philosophical texts, religious ideas, and literary works as well as providing a broad overview of politics and society.
+Close readings of primary sources in discussion sections and extensive use of visual material in lectures will allow students to consider the relationship between what (sources) we have—and what we can know about the past.

 AS.100.250.
 The American Revolution in Unexpected Places.
 3 Credits.